rohinibarla/rohinibarla.github.io/_posts/2022-04-24-zoho-schools-admissions-are-open.md

 Please let people know for whom it might be useful.
 And who are in the age between 20 and 24.

-The other best part the student get's paid while studying.
-Student need not pay.
+No fees, instead the student is paid for studying.

+> Contextual, Relevant, Experiential.
+Way of learning.